MrLuit/EtherScamDB/README.md

 - Install all necessary packages by running ```npm install```
 - Build and serve the project using `node generate.js`

+Generating should take around 2 minutes the first time or after a clean, but when `_site` is already present it should only take around 2-5 seconds.

 ## Flags

 - `--clean` Clean up all the old files and folders